 We recommend that you study your Bible to determine the accuracy of what is stated in these lessons or from any other source.
 The "commentaries" presented in the International Institute of Biblical Knowledge (IBKI) lessons are the opinions of the authors or compilers.
-Opinions often find their way into audio, video, and print lessons, as well as Bible commentaries; and, in the teachings of preachers, ministers, pastors, priests or rabbis.
+Opinions often find their way into audio, video, and print lessons, as well as Bible commentaries; and, in the teachings of preachers, ministers, pastors, priests, and rabbis.

-You should always verify all the comments, opinions and teachings of these since it is YOUR responsibility to seek, know and do the will of God.
+You should always verify all the comments, opinions, and teachings of these since it is YOUR responsibility to seek, know and do the will of God.

-To check the truth of any teaching, read different Bible translations, consult Bible dictionaries and lexicons to learn the meaning of unfamiliar words or phrases.
+To check the truth of any teaching, read different Bible translations, and consult Bible dictionaries and lexicons to learn the meaning of unfamiliar words or phrases.
 Be careful with any dictionary definitions, as dictionaries give the meaning of words and phrases from the original language to current usage.

-The meaning of words and phrases also changes over time.
+The meaning of words and phrases changes over time.
 Also, multiple Greek words can be translated into one word, which can distort the original meaning.

-Allow God to speak to you from His Holy Word as it is written in the Bible.
+May you allow God to guide you in your study of His Holy Word, the Bible.